ScanMountGoat/Smush-Material-Research/README.md

 The file contains duplicate entries for each render pass (_opaque, _sort, etc).
 These entries can be removed by adding the `--remove_duplicates` flag.
 `python create_shader_db.py nuc2effectlibrary.json nufx.db --remove_duplicates`

+## Nushdb Metadata
+Generates a separate JSON metadata file for each of the shaders in the nushdb files.
+This metadata describes how material inputs are mapped to the shader code.

+`cargo run --release -- nushdb_metadata </render/shader/bin folder> <export folder>`

 ## Decompiled Shaders - WIP
 First extract the shader binaries from the .nushdb files since each file contains multiple shaders.
 `cargo run --release -- shader_binaries <render folder> <binary export folder>`